AaronRohrbacher/shoe_store/README.md

 | Display associated store names on a brand page     | Visit the Nonelite brand page       | Ekin store                                                  |
 | Associate multiple brands and stores to each other | Ekin store => Nonelite, Footcrusher | Nonelite => Ekin store.
 Ekin store => Nonelite, Footcrusher |
 | Capitalizes entries before saving to database      | ekin store                          | Ekin Store                                                  |
+## Support and contact details

+_Aaron Rohrbacher: aaronrohrbacher.github.io/portfolio/_

+## Technologies Used
+_HTML, CSS, Ruby, and Sinatra.
+Databases created/used on Postgres using ActiveRecord, and maintained with Rake.
+Tested with Rspec and Capybara._

+Copyright (c) 2017 **_Aaron Rohrbacher_**